BatteryDataAlliance/pymacnet/README.md

 - `data_record_current_delta_abys` -> The dI/dt at which data points are taken during direct control tests.
 Zero disables.
 - `test_procedure` -> The test procedure to be used, if starting a test with a procedure.
 Not needed with direct control.
 - `server_ip` -> The IP address of the Maccor server.
+- `json_server_port` -> The port to communicate through with JSON commands.
+Default set to 57570.
-- `server_port` -> The port to communicate through.
-Note this must be set to 57570 for JSON TCP/IP communication.
+- `tcp_server_port` -> The port to communicate through with TCP commands.
+Default set to 57560.
 - `msg_buffer_size` -> Max buffer size for reading data back from Maccor server.

 ## Install